-‘Keep on Keepin’ On’ movie inspires
+‘Keep on Keepin’ On’ is inspirational triumph

 A celebration of music, perseverance and human connection, “Keep on Keepin’ On” is for both jazz lovers and lovers of life.